mdugot/Cryptography/README.md

 [DES](http://page.math.tu-berlin.de/~kant/teaching/hess/krypto-ws2006/des.htm) is a cypher algorithm used to encrypt or decrypt a message. </br>
 Use the command `./build/crypto sha256 [OPTION] -i [INPUT FILE] -o [OUTPUT FILE]` to encrypt a file. </br>
 Use the command `./build/crypto sha256 -d [OPTION] -i [INPUT FILE] -o [OUTPUT FILE]` to decrypt a file. </br>
 The algorithm need a key and an initialization vector.
-They can be directly given with the option `-k` and `-v` or generated from a password given with the option `p`.
+They can be directly given with the option `-k` and `-v` or generated from a password given with the option `-p`.
 The command accept the following options :
  * `-i` input file, if not present, use stdin
  * `-o` output file, if not present, use stdout